Guide - The Best of Park City

 The Layering System

 Effective mountain dressing relies on three functional layers that work together.
 The base layer manages moisture, moving perspiration away from skin.
 Merino wool and synthetic materials perform this function well; cotton does not.
 The insulating layer provides warmth—fleece, down, or synthetic insulation depending on activity level.
-The outer layer blocks wind and precipitation while allowing excess heat and moisture to escape.
+The outer layer blocks wind and precipitation while allowing excess heat and moisture to escape—think Gore-Tex.

 This system allows adjustment throughout the day as temperatures and activity levels change.